renpy/renpy/sphinx/source/text.rst

         "{alpha=-0.1}This text is 10 percent more transparent than the default.{/alpha}" "{alpha=*0.5}This text is half as opaque as the default.{/alpha}"

+.. text-tag:: art

+   The alternate ruby top tag marks text between itself and its closing tag as alternate ruby top text.
+See the section on :ref:`Ruby Text <ruby-text>` for more information.

 .. text-tag:: b

     The bold tag renders the text between itself and its closing tag